fontforge/fontforge.github.io/en-US/downloads/index.md

 ### Source Code

-Please see the [Installing Fom Source Code](../source/) page for full details on compiling from source.
+Please see the [Installing From Source Code](source/) page for full details on compiling from source.

 #### Release Version